poppingtonic/greenwald-30c3-keynote/transcript/transcript.md

 I remember being very deflated, and kind of going back to the drawing board.
 Well, that was six months ago.
-In the interim, the importance of security technology and privacy technology has become really central to what it is that I do
+In the interim, the importance of security technology and privacy technology has become really central to what it is that I do.
+I really have learned an enormous amount, about both its importance and how it functions.